23W-GBAC/Adedipe23/README.md

 #### 		Deployment:
      Once the model has been trained and validated, it can be deployed for real-world use.
 This involves integrating the AI model into the desired application or system.

-#### 		Feedback Loop:
-     AI systems often include a feedback loop where they continuously learn from new data and user interactions, improving their performance over time.

   ##            How to use AI: